Invasion of Naples (1806): Anglo-Russian expeditions

 Napoleon's great victory at the Battle of Austerlitz on 2 December 1805 brought about the end of the Third Coalition.
 Czar Alexander soon ordered Lacy to request an armistice and withdraw from Naples.
-When Craig was informed he decided that the prudent course was to withdraw the British contingent as well.
-These events threw the Neapolitan government into a state of panic because it knew the kingdom would soon face the French emperor alone.
+When Craig was informed, he decided that the prudent course was to withdraw the British contingent.
+These events made the Neapolitan government panic because it knew the kingdom would soon face the French emperor alone.
 The king understood all too well that he had double-crossed Napoleon.
-At first Lacy was willing to interpret his instructions with some latitude.
-Yet when the Russian proposed to take up a defensive position in Calabria in the "toe" of Italy, he was rudely rebuffed by the royal court.
+At first, Lacy was willing to interpret his instructions with some latitude.
+Yet when the Russian general proposed to take up a defensive position in Calabria in the "toe" of Italy, he was rudely rebuffed by the royal court.
 Insulted, Lacy determined to carry out his czar's orders to leave Naples.
-Craig first offered to defend the fortress of Gaeta but its governor, Prince Louis of Hesse-Philippsthal refused his men entrance.
+Craig first offered to defend the fortress of Gaeta, but its governor, Prince Louis of Hesse-Philippsthal, refused his men's entrance.
 The British general then suggested that he be allowed to land his troops at Messina.
-Not only did the Neapolitan government reject this proposal, it replied that if he landed his soldiers in Sicily they would be treated as enemies.
-Nevertheless, after Craig embarked his corps at Castellammare di Stabia on 19 January 1806 he sailed to Messina.
-There his men waited on their naval transports until the king and queen came to their senses and allowed them to land on 13 February.
+The Neapolitan government rejected this proposal and replied that if he landed his soldiers in Sicily, they would be treated as enemies.
+Nevertheless, he sailed to Messina after Craig embarked his corps at Castellammare di Stabia on 19 January 1806.
+There, his men waited on their naval transports until the king and queen came to their senses and allowed them to land on 13 February.